Spin shuttling in a silicon double quantum dot: Spin shuttling

 \section{Spin shuttling}

 In this section we numerically solve the problem of spin shuttling.
 In Sec.~\ref{sec_SingleShuttles} only a single passage through the avoided crossing region is considered while in Sec.~\ref{sec_SequentialShuttling} a sequence of back and forth shuttling is analyzed.
 To determine a lower bound for the spin shuttling infidelity $1-F_s$ we numerically integrate the Schr\"odinger equation with degenerate spin levels during a finite-time detuning sweep and compute the charge infidelity $1-F_c= \sum_{\sigma'} |\langle 0,\sigma'|\mathrm{out}\rangle |^2$ where $F_c$ measures the probability of faithful charge transport.
 Based on the findings for charge shuttling the tunneling is set to the fixed value $t_c=\SI{21}{\micro\electronvolt}$ and the level velocity is set to $\alpha = \SI{600}{\micro\electronvolt\per\nano\second}$ for the entire analysis.
 In the absence of spin and magnetic fields this choice allows a charge transport infidelity of $1-F_c\approx 10^{-5}$.
 Our choice of $t_c$ and $\alpha$ is based on recent experiments \cite{Mills}.
+Note that with this choice of the parameter $\alpha$, a shuttling protocol with $\eps_0$ in the order of $\si{\milli\electronvolt}$ can be completed multiple times within tens of nanoseconds, several orders of magnitude faster than the spin dephasing time of $T_2^*\gtrsim \SI{100}{\micro\second}$ observed in isotopically purified silicon \cite{Si28T2star}.
+In a nuclear spin-free host material such as isotopically purified $^{28}$Si the time scale of $T_2^*$ is set by charge noise \cite{doi:10.1063/1.4954700,PhysRevB.91.235411,PhysRevB.94.165411,Russ_2017,Hooge1997,Taylor2006}.